Oswald Spengler

-Spengler predicted that about the year 2000, Western civilization would enter the period of pre‑death emergency whose countering would lead to 200 years of Caesarism (extra-constitutional omnipotence of the executive branch of government) before Western civilization's final collapse.
+Spengler predicted that about the year 2000, Western civilization would enter the period of pre‑death emergency which would lead to 200 years of Caesarism (extra-constitutional omnipotence of the executive branch of government) before Western civilization's final collapse.

-Spengler is regarded as a nationalist and an anti-democrat, and he was a prominent member of the Weimar-era Conservative Revolution.
-Although he had voted for Hitler over Hindenburg in the 1932 German presidential election and the Nazis had viewed him as an ally to provide a "respectable pedigree" to their ideology, he later criticized Nazism due to its excessive racialist elements, which led to him and his work being sidelined in his final years.
-He saw Benito Mussolini, and entrepreneurial types, like the mining magnate Cecil Rhodes, as examples of the impending Caesars of Western cultureshowcasing his stark criticism of Mussolini's imperial adventures.
+Spengler is regarded as a German nationalist and a critic of republicanism, and he was a prominent member of the Weimar-era Conservative Revolution.
+While the Nazis had viewed his writings as a means to provide a "respectable pedigree" to their ideology, Spengler later criticized Nazism for what he considered to be excessive racialist and antisemitic elements.
+He saw Benito Mussolini, and entrepreneurial types, like the mining magnate Cecil Rhodes, as examples of the impending Caesars of Western culture—later showcasing his disappointment in Mussolini's colonialist adventures.

-He strongly influenced other historians, including Franz Borkenau and especially Arnold J. Toynbee, and other successors including Francis Parker Yockey, Carroll Quigley, Samuel P. Huntington, and Oswald Mosley.
-John Calvert notes that Spengler's critique of the West is popular with Islamists.